RingCentral-Pro-Services/ivrorchestrator-docs/docs/ivr/bulk-ivr-editing.md

 ## Bulk Delete Scheduled Media Items

-You may remove any schduled media items when editing IVR prompt configurations in bulk, but take note that this will remove it from ALL IVR configs in your bulk selection.
+You may remove any scheduled media items when editing IVR prompt configurations in bulk, but take note that this will remove it from ALL IVR configs in your bulk selection.

 * Scheduled media items will rearrange in the scheduled media order when items lower in the list are removed and item is above it.